GreenTracks is the big fish in the Amazon, offering the widest choice of Upper Amazon riverboats from the affordable to the luxurious.

 Snapshot: GreenTracks, in business since 1992, operates wildlife, archeological and cultural cruise and land tours to South America with its geographical emphasis on the Amazon River and its tributaries; Peru and Machu Picchu, Lake Titicaca, national parks and reserves, and stays in Amazon rain forest lodges; Brazil and the Pantanal for wildlife; and the Galapagos Islands.
 Cruises use a wide range of chartered Amazon riverboats, and in the Galapagos, a pair of 16-passenger yachts.
 GreenTracks specializes in matching cruises with land travel, exploration, and lodge stays.
 Apart from set departure dates for cruises, cruise-tours, and land-only tours, the firm will customize travel arrangements for groups, and in the case of cruises, will handle from eight to 38 travelers within the fleet it charters.

-Ship, Year Delivered & Passengers: Click here for GreenTrack’s table listing the vessels chartered for their Amazon Cruises with passenger capacities, amenities, length of cruises and price comparisons.
+Ship, Year Delivered & Passengers: Click here for GreenTrack’s table listing the vessels chartered for their Amazon Cruises with passenger capacities, amenities, length of cruises, price comparisons, and single supplements.
 All vessels share outside cabins with air-conditioning and private facilities.
 A few have cabins for a third person such as a child or three friends sharing, while single cabins are scarce.
 Balcony cabins are few but on the Amazon, you will want to sit out on deck with 360-degree views.

 Passenger Decks: All vessels have three decks, except the CATTLEYA, with just two and cabin space for only eight passengers.